rita-morozova/daily_fantasy_project-1/README.md

 * Gnerate tables and controllers by
 `rails g resource modelname colname:datatype`

-* Create associations in the modelname.rb and then run `rails db:migrate` and `rails db:seed`.
+* Create associations in the modelname.rb and then run `rails db:migrate` and after creating seeds in seeds.rb file run          `rails db:seed`.

 * Our database is setup.